-UTILITY WORKER SAFETY
+UTILITY WORKER SAFETY AND EMERGENCY RESPONDER STATUS

-Currently, Florida Statutes provide for the reclassification of the misdemeanor or felony degree of specified assault and battery offenses when those offenses are knowingly committed against law enforcement officers, firefighters, and other specified persons engaged in the lawful performance of their duties.
+Currently, Florida Statutes provide for the reclassification of the misdemeanor or felony degree of specified assault and battery offenses when those offenses are knowingly committed against law enforcement officers, firefighters, and other specified persons and emergency responders engaged in the lawful performance of their duties.
 The effect of this reclassification is that the maximum penalty increases.
-Proposed legislation, as originally filed in previous sessions, would add utility workers (a term defined in the bill) to the list of specified persons.
-Therefore, the felony or misdemeanor degree of certain assault and battery offenses would be reclassified if committed against a utility worker engaged in the lawful performance of his or her duties in the same manner as if those offenses were committed against a law enforcement officer or firefighter engaged in the lawful performance of his or her duties.
-Palm Beach County Water Utilities Department has experienced an increase in incidents involving angry and disgruntled customers threatening employees.
-Since June 2012 there have been several cases of aggravated assault, threats against utility workers and illegal tampering with criminal intent.
-Each of the cases was investigated as active case files by the Palm Beach County Sheriff's Office.
+The addition of utility workers (a term defined in the bill) to the list of specified persons and recognition of them as first responders in emergency scenarios would provide those protections and benefits commiserate with the risks taken by the workers on a daily basis.
+The Water Utilities Department has experienced an increase in incidents involving angry and disgruntled customers threatening employees, and its employees are often the first on the scene during an emergency event to ensure the safety of the public water supply and continued provision of water and wastewater services.

-The County SUPPORTS legislation that would reclassify certain assault and battery offenses committed against a utility worker engaged in the lawful performance of their duties in the same manner as if those offenses were committed against a law enforcement officer engaged in the lawful performance of their duties.
+Palm Beach County SUPPORTS legislation that would reclassify certain assault and battery offenses committed against a utility worker engaged in the lawful performance of their duties in the same manner as if those offenses were committed against a law enforcement officer engaged in the lawful performance of their duties.